AngelicaNartova/TempConverter/README.md

-﻿# TemperatureConverter
+﻿# Temperature Converter
 This project is an app for converting degrees from Celsius to Fahrenheit and vice versa.
-I used JavaScript to create dynamic background which changes its color depending on temperature values.
+I used JavaScript to create a dynamic background which changes its color depending on temperature values.

 ![main](https://user-images.githubusercontent.com/78755964/192164609-99bd339b-4e78-4ec0-97ce-3b2e25fbc213.PNG)